“What are you going to do?” – “What I do best!”

 In 2008 a great producer Luc Besson with a help of writer Robert Mark Kamen created the ex-agent with the particular set of skills named Bryan Mills, and exactly this character from the Taken movie made Liam Neeson a popular action star and helped to collect $226,830,568 worldwide.

-No wonder that we all was waiting for a Taken 2 while Liam Neeson has been improving himself as an action star in The A-Team, Unknown and The Grey movies.
-And on October 5, 2012 thankfully to Luc Besson and his directorial protege Olivier Megaton, everybody run to a nearest cinema to check out a sequel.
+No wonder that we all were waiting for a Taken 2 while Liam Neeson has been improving himself as an action star in The A-Team, Unknown and The Grey movies.
+And on October 5, 2012, thankfully to Luc Besson and his directorial protege Olivier Megaton, everybody run to the nearest cinema to check out a sequel.

 After events of the first Taken movie where he did find and did kill kidnappers, ex-CIA Bryan Mills lives a life of a bodyguard to one VIP in Istanbul, meanwhile staying close to his ex-wife and daughter, but a vengeful dad of one of those Balkan heavies from the first Taken is going to pay him a really tough visit.

 This time Maggie Grace has more screen time and helps daddy to ascertain his location with grenades destroying Turkey’s historic architecture.
-Actually I was expecting to see his friends helping him to solve this problem with kidnapping, but Besson decided that Liam is “one man army” to take care about that by himself.
+Actually, I was expecting to see his friends helping him to solve this problem with kidnapping, but Besson decided that Liam is “one man army” to take care of that by himself.

-Car chase around Instanbul is a really great piece of stunt work (special thanks to Michel Julienne, car stunts coordinator) and reminded Transporter 3 on which Olivier Megaton worked in 2008.
+Car chase around Istanbul is a really great piece of stunt work (special thanks to Michel Julienne, car stunts coordinator) and reminded Transporter 3 on which Olivier Megaton worked in 2008.

 What about fights?
-Turkish bath showdown with Sherbedgia’s chief goon played by Alain Figlarz is the best part of this movie on my opinion.
-Alain Figlarz is a stunt coordinator of Taken 2 and worked before on Colombiana as a fight choreographer, Largo Winch and The Bourne Identity.
+Turkish bath showdown with Sherbedgia’s chief goon played by Alain Figlarz is the best part of this movie in my opinion.
+Alain Figlarz is a stunt coordinator of Taken 2 and worked before on Colombiana as a fight choreographer, Largo Winch, and The Bourne Identity.

 Bryan doesn’t have time for bulls#!t, and the movie, clocking in at a lean 90 minutes…, at the end he is saying to Balkanian dad “I’m getting tired”… but it is hard to believe.
 Taken 2 already collected $136,728,371 worldwide.